alexle/alexle.github.com/posts/first-half-marathon.markdown

 I ramped my engines up to 90% and pushed forward with the hardest part of the race.
 I focused on how many people I could pick off, with my (supposedly) extra energy.

 Lungs on fire, heavy legs dragging..
 I wanted to stop so many times.
-But nothing else mattered, because with a couple clicks on my iPod, I was going to save the world with Swedish House Mafia.
+But nothing else mattered, because with a couple clicks on my iPod, I was going to save the world with [Swedish House Mafia][2].

 ###Finish & Post-Race###